dojot/docs/source/install/compose_guide.rst

 ===================================

-This document provides instructions on how to create a trivial deployment environment on single host of the IoT middleware, using docker-compose as the processes orchestration platform.
+This document provides instructions on how to create a trivial deployment environment on single host for dojot, using docker-compose as the processes orchestration platform.

 While very simple, this deployment option is best suited to development and assessment of the platform and should not be used for production environments.